 You can also install a series of shelves or cat boxes on one wall, staggering them to the left and right as they go up toward the ceiling.
 Eighteen and 24-inch shelves work nicely.
 Again, be sure the shelves come with hardware or brackets that can support the weight of your cat and the shelves and screw the brackets into studs in your wall.
 You may want to cover the shelves with carpet to give your cats firmer footing.

-The easiest way to build a DIY cat house is simply to repurpose a sturdy cardboard box.
+The easiest way to build a DIY cat house is simply to repurpose a sturdy cardboard or moving box.
 Reinforce any openings, if needed, with duct tape or clear packing tape, and leave or cut an opening for a door.
 Paint the house and let it dry completely before letting your cat use it and furnish it inside with a soft blanket, towel or cushion.

 Before you begin, measure the piece of furniture your cat will be using with the cat steps.
 This will determine how wide and high to make them.
 Take into account your cat’s age and mobility.
 Use a circular saw to cut the sides of the steps, or stringers, from plywood project panels.
 Add a frame to the base and back of the stringers to support and attach them.